- Search The Registry

 - Street Team Youth Programs

 - My Account

-From Victoria, Texas, Conrad O. Johnson was nine when his family moved to Houston.
-Following studies at Yates High School, he attended Houston College for Negroes and graduated from Wiley College.
-He was a active member of Omega Psi Phi Fraternity, Inc.
+Conrad O. Johnson was nine from Victoria, Texas when his family moved to Houston.
+Following his studies at Yates High School, he attended Houston College for Negroes and graduated from Wiley College.
+He was an active member of Omega Psi Phi Fraternity, Inc.

-Later, Johnson made his lasting contribution to music by forming the Kashmere Stage Band, a renowned school orchestra that won a number of awards during its decade-long run.
+Later, Johnson made his lasting contribution to music by forming the Kashmere Stage Band, a renowned school orchestra that won several awards during its decade-long run.
 The Conrad O. Johnson School of Fine Arts at Kashmere High School is named after him.
-He was long associated with the city of Houston, who was inducted into the Texas Bandmasters Hall of Fame in 2000.
+He was long associated with Houston and was inducted into the Texas Bandmasters Hall of Fame in 2000.

-Conrad O. Johnson died in Houston on February 3, 2008 the afternoon after his former students staged a celebration in his honor.
-The students described the gala Saturday night concert that was filmed by a documentary crew, as "the greatest 92nd birthday gift that he could have ever requested".
+Conrad O. Johnson died in Houston on February 3, 2008, the afternoon after his former students staged a celebration in his honor.
+The students described the gala Saturday night concert filmed by a documentary crew as "the greatest 92nd birthday gift that he could have ever requested".